altunixon/wips/lns/altina_ln/ASP-132-Chapter_2_A_Normal_Day_in_a_War_Zone.md

 Enzo carefully kept the letter.

-【I felt the importance of family.】
+"I felt the importance of family."<br/>

-【Huh?
-That’s great… but why did you come to the south?】
+"Huh?
+That’s great… but why did you come to the south?"<br/>

 His workshop is in Rouen City, which was right beside the capital.
 His family and disciples also live there.

-【Things didn’t blow up this time, so when is the real thing?】
+"Things didn’t blow up this time, so when is the real thing?"<br/>

-【… Erm, that won’t happen.】
+"… Erm, that won’t happen."<br/>

 Soldiers from the Sixth Army were watching from afar.
 They probably couldn’t hear their conversation, but he shouldn’t admit his intention to rebel in the presence of so many people.